c-pierce-1/Team5/README.md

 ## App Functions

 1. Customer (Charles Pierce):
+    1. Create/modify customer profile - Resgister as a customer
+    2. View available services - Browse catalog of listings as well as filter by location.
+    3. Subscribe to available services - Users can favortie a listing and book it for vacation.
+    4. Write reviews for subscribed services - Users can go to listing page and leave a review.
 2. Provider (Sarah Parisi):
     1. Create/modify/remove provider profile - Register as a property owner.
     2. Create services - Will create vaction home listings.